-A high-volume scanning provider can convert your documents into digital format, which not only frees up valuable space but allows employees to do their jobs more efficiently.
+A bulk document scanning services provider can convert your documents into digital format, which not only frees up valuable space but allows employees to do their jobs more efficiently.

-In order to satisfy your backfile or bulk scanning needs, you need to invest in a high-performance, high-speed scanner that handles large volume, features an automatic feed, and produces quality scans.
-A scanner that processes at least 100 pages per minute and more than 25,000 pages per day can range from $5,000 to the tens of thousands of dollars.
+In order to satisfy your backfile or bulk document scanning needs, you need to invest in a high-performance, high-speed scanner that handles large volumes, features an automatic feed, and produces quality scans.
+A scanner that processes at least 100 pages per minute and more than 25,000 pages per day can range from $5,000 to tens of thousands of dollars.

-Outsourcing your document scanning prevents your business from investing in costly scanning equipment, work-stopping maintenance and frustrating repairs.
+When you outsource document scanning, you eliminate the need for your business to invest in costly scanning equipment, work-stopping maintenance, and frustrating repairs.

 If you scan in-house, you’ll have to hire additional employees or allocate these new tasks to current ones, taking individuals away from more productive tasks.
-Digital scanning requires a number of skill sets, so in addition to paying someone (including training them) to use the equipment and software, you also need workers to organize the files, index and label them, create a retrieval schedule, and ensure they’re destroyed securely.
+Scanning company documents requires a number of skill sets, so in addition to paying someone (including training them) to use the equipment and software, you also need workers to organize the files, index and label them, create a retrieval schedule, and ensure they’re destroyed securely.

-This work has to be done within the confines of government regulations and with regards for data security and privacy.
-Do any of your current employees have a solid grasp on compliance issues as they pertain to information management?
+This work has to be done within the confines of government regulations and with regard to data security and privacy.
+Do any of your current employees have a solid grasp of compliance issues as they pertain to information management?
 If not, you will likely need to hire an employee or consultant to oversee the security process.

-A document scanning partner can provide guidance with compliance issues, as well as perform all the tasks required to accurately scan your data – and at a lower cost than if you were to do it in-house.
+A secure document scanning company can provide guidance with compliance issues, as well as perform all the tasks required to accurately scan your data – and at a lower cost than if you were to do it in-house.